social media marketing

 Providing content is great, but it is not all social media has to offer.
 Interacting with your followers is key.

-- Are there questions or comments on Twitter that you can answer?
+- Are there questions on Twitter that you can answer?

-- Why not comment on another person’s Instagram post?
+- Why not comment on another person’s Instagram post that you have discovered?

-- You could share a Facebook update from an influencer or client
+- Could you share a Facebook update from an influencer or client?

 8. Constant Updates